Frequently Asked Questions

 What can I expect from relocating to San Francisco/the Bay Area?

 The SF Bay Area is one of the most diverse regions in the U.S. You can find famous beaches, forests, wineries, museums, and restaurants here.
 It is also home to many tech companies, such as Facebook, Google, and Twitter.
 For these reasons, it is also one of the most expensive places to live.
 You can expect a higher cost of living, but also unique places to explore and enjoy.
 There is always something fun, inexpensive (or free) to do; there are numerous festivals, shows, and other events throughout the Bay Area.
 Certain things, such as local, fresh produce, can be considerably less expensive in the Bay Area than in other major cities.
-Commuting is the norm in the Bay Area and is made easy by a fantastic public transportation system.
-USF offers a monthly $81 reimbursement for employee commuting needs (if not working from home due to COVID-19 precautions).
+Commuting is the norm in the Bay Area with a good public transportation system.
+USF offers a monthly $81 reimbursement for employee commuting needs if living at least a 1/2 mile from the campus or you can purchase a parking pass with pre-tax dollars through a payroll deduction.
 There is something for everyone in the Bay Area—a reason that many people say the cost of living here is “worth it.”

 Can postdoctoral fellows facilitate groups?

 Yes, there are several different group facilitation opportunities.
-Most frequently, postdoctoral fellows have partnered with licensed psychologists to co-facilitate established support or interpersonal process groups; fellows have also co-facilitated psychoeducational groups together.
-Additionally, there are opportunities to develop and facilitate groups on your own.
+Most frequently, postdoctoral fellows have partnered with licensed psychologists to co-facilitate support, interpersonal process, or skills-based groups.

 Are postdoctoral fellows provided their own office?

-Yes, they are provided with their own furnished office and are encouraged to personalize their space by bringing in art and other décor.
-(Unless working from home due to COVID-19 precautions.)
+Yes, they are provided with their own furnished office at CAPS and are encouraged to personalize their space by bringing in art and other décor.

 Are there opportunities to do outreach?

 CAPS provides outreach throughout the academic year.
 There are opportunities for postdoctoral fellows to develop their own outreach projects, serve on University committees, or partner with other CAPS staff to provide ongoing outreach.
-Past projects have included providing training to resident advisors, presenting to families of incoming students, organizing sexual assault awareness month events, and acting as a guest presenter at a USF course for health professionals.
+Past projects have included providing training to resident advisors, presenting to families of incoming students, organizing sexual assault awareness month events, and acting as a guest presenter for a USF course.

 Will postdoctoral fellows be able to provide supervision?